 For example, a friend of mine, who is an African-American woman, was walking down the street one day, and a guy drove by and called her the N word.

-In addition, recently the President of the United States (who is white, in case anyone forgot) told four congress women with whom he disagreed, all Women of Color, that they should “go back to their own country”.
+In addition, recently the President Trump told four congress women with whom he disagreed, all Women of Color, that they should “go back to their own country”.

 Three out of the four women were born in the U.S. and are U.S. citizens, just like the President.
 The fourth one, Ilhan Omar, fled with her family from a bloody civil war in Somalia.